-Note: for visitors under subclause Error!
-Reference source not found., face covering requirements contained within the Movement and Gathering order continue to apply.
+Note: for visitors under subclause (a), face covering requirements contained within the Movement and Gathering order continue to apply.

 - (2) for visitors who are aged under 18 years: - (a) they are fully vaccinated; or - (b) they are not fully vaccinated and present evidence of a negative result from a COVID-19 rapid antigen test undertaken on the same day that the visitor attends the hospital.